-(6) The product concerned by the possible circumvention is plywood consisting solely of sheets of wood, each ply not exceeding 6 mm thickness, with outer plies of wood specified under subheading 4412 33, with at least one outer ply of birch wood, whether or not coated, classified on the date of entry into force of the original Regulation under CN code ex 4412 33 00 (TARIC code 4412 33 00 10) and originating in Russia ('the product concerned').
-This is the product to which the measures that are currently in force apply.
+(6) The product concerned by the possible circumvention is plywood consisting solely of sheets of wood, each ply not exceeding 6 mm thickness, with outer plies of wood specified under subheading 4412 33, with at least one outer ply of birch wood, whether or not coated, classified on the date of entry into force of the original Regulation under CN code ex 4412 33 00 (TARIC code 4412330010) and originating in Russia ('the product concerned').
+This is the product to which the measures are currently apply.